Canon T7i vs 80D

 - More affordable: Was introduced into a lower priced category (38 percent cheaper at launch).

 - More modern: Is somewhat more recent (announced 11 months after the 80D).

-Reasons to prefer the Canon EOS 80D:
+Advantages of the Canon EOS 80D:

-- Faster shutter: Has a higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.